Kerala govt confirms Nipah virus, 311 under observation

 On May 19, 2018, Nipah virus disease (NiV) outbreak was reported from Kozhikode.

-Health experts from Kozhikode, who have experience in fighting the disease, have reached Kochi to assist the officials here.
+Health experts from Kozhikode, who have experience in fighting the disease, have reached Kochi.

 According to the WHO, Nipah virus is a newly emerging disease that can be transmitted from its reservoir (natural wildlife host), the flying foxes (fruit bats), to both animals and humans.